-There are different types of financial aids under Small Business Grant Fund (SBGF).
+There are different types of financial aids under the Small Business Grant Fund (SBGF).
 Four of them are specifically for the self-employed or small business owners.
-Other financial supports are whether for large businesses; about tax regulations that almost every business should know; or about the effects of the restrictions to your business.
+Other financial supports are whether for large businesses; about tax regulations that almost every business should know; or about the effects of the restrictions on your business.

 1. How Can You Get COVID-19 Support If You Are Self-Employed?

-You don’t usually need to meet more than one condition but you must be sure that the cause your income loss is directly business-related.
-For example, you might not be eligible if the reason for the reduction of your profit is an increase in the costs of protective materials such as masks, hand sanitizers, and gloves.
+You don’t usually need to meet more than one condition but you must be sure that the cause of your income loss is directly business-related.
+For example, you might not be eligible if the reason for the reduction of your profit is an increase in the costs of protective materials such as masks, hand sanitisers, and gloves.

 2. How Can You Apply For The Coronavirus Business Interruption Loan Scheme?

-You can apply for Self-Employment Income Support Scheme even if you’re a member of a partnership, but you should look for Coronavirus Business Interruption Loan Scheme (CBILS) if you own a limited company or another type of SME.
-You might be eligible for up to £5 million financial support scheme if your business in the UK has an annual turnover of up to £45 million.
+You can apply for the Self-Employment Income Support Scheme even if you’re a member of a partnership, but you should look for Coronavirus Business Interruption Loan Scheme (CBILS) if you own a limited company or another type of SME.
+You might be eligible for up to a £5 million financial support scheme if your business in the UK has an annual turnover of up to £45 million.
 Eighty per cent of the finances of the lender is under the government guarantee, and it pays interest and any fees for the first 12 months.

-You can approach any of the 117 lenders participating in the scheme with required documents and proof to apply.
+You can approach any of the 117 lenders participating in the scheme with the required documents and proof to apply.